atanas-rujinov/pygame-project/README.md

     `python roboarm.py`

 5. Enjoy the game: Once the game is running, use the arrow keys to move your character and dodge the bombs.
 Catch apples with Down Arrow to increase your score, and use the roboarm to burn falling trash with Up Arrow.
 Your username and high score will be saved automatically.
+Change the music by pressing M ;)

+Note: The game currently runs at a fixed frame rate of 60 frames per second (fps).
+This restriction ensures consistent gameplay experience across different systems.

 ## Acknowledgements